slicer69/SenseHAT/README.md

 The lightnight can also be stopped by pressing Ctrl-C which turns off the LEDs.

+## Pressure

+The Pressure program (pressure.py) detects the current air pressure (assuming the Sense HAT has been calibrated) and displays the air pressure level on the LED screen.
+The pressure is displayed in kpa (one-tenth of a mbar).

 ## Temp

 The Temperature (temp.py) program checks the current room temperature around the